John Long III, CAE, CCE, IOM

 In Maryland he was selected as the Outstanding Young Banker of the Year, in California outstanding Junior Chamber President of the Year, in Michigan he was honored with 33 national awards including four national “Program of the Year” awards in Economic Development, Community Development, and Membership, and In Florida his Chamber was ranked a Top–3 Metro Chamber in North America.

 He was also honored by the US Chamber of Commerce with a rare 4 STAR Accreditation.
-His Virginia Chamber became a national two-time award winner and through a rigorous process qualified in back to back years as a national Chamber of the Year candidate.
-The first time there was a back to back nomination since the award’s inception in 1906.
+His Virginia Chamber became a national two-time award winner and through a rigorous process qualified in back to back years as a national Chamber of the Year candidate for the first time since the Chamber’s inception in 1906.

 - Started a public/private economic development coalition that relocated a Worldwide Animal Health Headquarters to the US retaining 6,000 jobs while contributing $46,000, 000 to the region.